Quentin3749/Quentin3749/README.md

 - 🔭 Check my background and projects through my portfolio!
 - 🌱 Currently, I am developing my skills in the field of programming.
 - 👯 I am looking to collaborate with other content creators to expand our creative horizons.
-- 🥅 2025 Goals: Learn more about web3
+- 🥅 Goals for 2025: join an innovative company.
 - ⚡ Fun fact: I love to draw and play guitar / drums

 ### Connect with me: